HORNET-Storage/Scionic-MerkleTree-Go/README.md

 }
 ```

-This repository is a work in progress and we plan to make quite a few changes and developments as we move forward
+This repository is a work in progress.
+We plan to make quite a few changes and developments as we move forward.
-Although what we have is working currently, we do not recommend using this in anything production related yet.
+Although, what we have is currently working -- we do not recommend using this in anything production related yet.